 AT&T vs T-Mobile: Download speeds

-From various tests, we’ve seen that T-Mobile has one of the fastest download and upload speed in the country.
-At an average, T-Mobile boost of 32.73Mbps download speed and 12.9Mbps upload speed.
+From various tests, we’ve seen that T-Mobile has one of the fastest download and upload speeds in the country.
+On average, T-Mobile boost of 32.73Mbps download speed and 12.9Mbps upload speed.
 And AT&T averages 28.9Mbps download speed and 9.4Mbps upload speed.

 This means that everything you need to do on the internet is most likely to be faster on T-Mobile’s network. (fastest download and upload speeds)

-- T-Mobile has faster download and upload speed
+- T-Mobile has a faster download and upload speed

 - T-Mobile offers better family and individual data plans